mbulatIT/maksim-bulat-dev/sleeppy-app/privacy-policy/PRIVACY_POLICY.md

 ## 7. International Data Transfers

-Sleeppy is based in Warsaw, Poland and primarily serves users in worldwide, with primary focus on the European Union, United States, Brazil, and other markets where our supported languages are spoken.
+Sleeppy is based in Warsaw, Poland and primarily serves users worldwide, with primary focus on the European Union, United States, Brazil, and other markets where our supported languages are spoken.

 **Data Transfers:**
 - Local data remains on your device and is not transferred internationally